amunn/msu-thesis/README.md

 # Update on new formatting requirements (Fall 2022)

+ The msu-thesis development team is displeased to announce a new and "improved" version of the class that conforms to the most recent (September 2022) MSU Thesis Formatting Guide.
-Version 4.0 now conforms to the new formatting requirements!
-As a side effect, your thesis will now look more and more like it was produced with MSWord.
+  Among the notable new features are implementation of questionable formatting requirements that will make your thesis look more and more like it was produced using MSWord.
+Other important changes include a new title page with your name 2 inches lower than before, and a new copyright page with the copyright text left aligned and centred vertically, a tour de force of bad typography.
+  Some minor positive changes include the removal of bibliography and appendix cover pages.

 ## Documentation